Clicky

 Massachusetts Institute of Technology

-Cats are perhaps one of the most low-maintenance conventional pets around, which is why the Massachusetts Institute of Technology only allows cats on campus housing.
+Cats are perhaps one of the most low-maintenance conventional pets around, which is why the Massachusetts Institute of Technology only allows cats on-campus housing.
 Four of MIT’s dormitories allow students to have cats, with the approval of the student government body’s pet chair and the consent of their roommates.
-So it’s vital to secure your roommate’s consent before you apply to have your cat live with you.
+So, it’s vital to secure your roommate’s consent before you apply to have your cat live with you.

-MIT’s pet guidelines also indicate that cats should be spayed or neutered, as well as fully vaccinated, in order to qualify for the pet application.
 Students who prefer cats, have phobias of other animals, or simply prefer not to reside with any other kind of pet can significantly benefit from MIT’s “cats only” policy since there is assurance that there will be no other animals other than friendly, low maintenance felines.

 University of Northern Colorado (Greely, Colorado)